Frequently Asked Questions

 - Review the confirmation page and click ‘Confirm’

-If you’re feeling nervous about it, just drop us a line and we’re happy to help.
+If you’re feeling nervous about it, there is an instructional video below you can watch or you can just drop us a line and we’re happy to help.

 How does bookkeeping work with Currents?